 - 1. Take the Encoded JWS Signature and base64url decode it into an octet sequence.
-If decoding fails, the JWS MUST be rejected. - 2.
-Submit the octets of the ASCII representation of the JWS Signing Input and the public key corresponding to the private key used by the signer to the RSASSA-PKCS1-V1 5-VERIFY algorithm using SHA-256 as the hash function. - 3.
-If the validation fails, the JWS MUST be rejected.
+If decoding fails, the validation has failed. - 2.
+Submit the octets of the ASCII representation of the JWS Signing Input and the public key corresponding to the private key used by the signer to the RSASSA-PKCS1-V1\5-VERIFY algorithm using SHA-256 as the hash function.

-Signing with the RSASSA-PKCS1-V1_5 SHA-384 and RSASSA-PKCS1-V1_5 SHA-512 algorithms is performed identically to the procedure for RSASSA-PKCS1-V1_5 SHA-256 - just using the corresponding hash algorithm with correspondingly larger result values: 384 bits for RSASSA-PKCS1-V1_5 SHA-384 and 512 bits for RSASSA-PKCS1-V1_5 SHA-512.
+Signing with the RSASSA-PKCS1-V1\5 SHA-384 and RSASSA-PKCS1-V1\5 SHA-512 algorithms is performed identically to the procedure for RSASSA-PKCS1-V1\5 SHA-256 - just using the corresponding hash algorithms instead of SHA-256.